List of His Dark Materials and The Book of Dust characters: Metatron

 Metatron serves as the Regent of Heaven and is the main antagonist of His Dark Materials.
 Metatron seeks to supplant the Authority, to destroy Lord Asriel and his army, and to kill the heroine Lyra Belacqua.
 He has immense personal power, and is shown as descending from the sky at one point to demolish a large area of land.
 He is betrayed by Mrs Coulter, who promises herself to him as a prize for his victory over Lord Asriel.
 Coulter is conspiring with Asriel to destroy him; the two sacrifice their lives to drag Metatron into an abyss between the universes to ensure that he can never threaten Lyra again.
 He is said to have been the Biblical character Enoch, who is in the line between Adam and Noah.
 He appears only in The Amber Spyglass.
 The name Metatron is that of a medieval Judaic Archangel.

 Metatron is portrayed by Alex Hassell in the TV series.
 In the audiobooks of The Amber Spyglass, Metatron is voiced by Stephen Greif.
+In the 2003 BBC Radio adaptation, he is played by Philip Madoc.

 Ogunwe

 Ogunwe is an African king who becomes one of the commanders of Lord Asriel's forces.
 His dæmon takes the form of a cheetah.

-Ongunwe is played by Adewale Akinnuoye-Agbaje in the TV series, in which he is a military commander who was sprung from prison by Asriel and his Gallivespian allies.
+In the 2003 BBC Radio adaptation, King Ogunwe he is played by Burt Caesar.
+In the BBC television series, Cmdr Ogunwe is played by Adewale Akinnuoye-Agbaje in which he is a military commander — in rebellion against his world's "Temple" that parallels the Magisterium of Lyra's world — who was sprung from prison by Asriel and his Gallivespian allies.
+Along with his compatriots, he has no external dæmon as evinced by his initial disconcerted reaction by the appearance and actions of the dæmon Stelmaria with Asriel.

 Roke

-Roke is a Gallivesparian lord who serves as Lord Asriel's spy and one of his commanders.
+Roke is a Gallivespian lord who serves as Lord Asriel's spy and one of his commanders.